jonatack/bitcoin-development/2019-11-28-gmaxwell-jeremyrubin-CHECKTEMPLATEVERIFY-irc-discussion.md

 IRC log URL: http://gnusha.org/bitcoin-wizards/2019-11-28.log

-(Cleaned up a bit for my personal reading).

-20:27 **gmaxwell** Is it just me or does the CHECKTEMPLATEVERIFY proposal totally miss the insight of graftroot?  -- that a signature is a lot more flexible than a hash, and except for storage considerations, basically strictly superior?
+20:27 **gmaxwell** Is it just me or does the `CHECKTEMPLATEVERIFY` proposal totally miss the insight of graftroot? -- that a signature is a lot more flexible than a hash, and except for storage considerations, basically strictly superior?